Internet giants should answer questions on NSA links, says Tom Watson

 Lib Dem MP Julian Huppert warned Britain was in danger of "sleepwalking" into a surveillance state and called for an independent investigation "into powers already available to the intelligence and security services" and whether they were too wide-ranging.

 He said the Guardian newspaper had been "deeply responsible" in its handling of the Snowden leaks, liaising closely with officials to ensure national security was not breached.

 But Tory MP Ben Wallace, a former intelligence worker, questioned whether the newspaper had a valid public interest defence in publishing the Snowden revelations, beyond saying to its readers: "Look at how exciting technology is, look what we can do".

 "Well, that is not a public interest defence," he told MPs.
-"That's trying to sell more newspapers."'Strict legal framework'
+"That's trying to sell more newspapers."

 Mr Wallace said Britain spied on other countries to protect itself and to further its interests.